wugensheng-code/rtt_env/README.md

 This project is modified from RT-Thread's [env](https://github.com/RT-Thread/env) script

+The code has not been modified yet, so you will see a lot of unfinished code in the repository.

 Mainly modified the following points:

 * Use python's [Kconfiglib](https://github.com/ulfalizer/Kconfiglib) and its menuconfig interface to replace the original [kconfig-frontend](http://ymorin.is-a-geek.org/projects/kconfig-frontends).The purpose of this was originally to make the scripts under rt-thread/tools more refreshing, and to use python to expand more easily, or to combine with other tools.